Drop Testing

 What are other considerations for a drop test?

 Drop test procedures are developed by test standards organizations such as ASTM, IEC and ISTA.
 The drop testing process can be conducted with the help of a machine.
 However, the operator’s training has a large impact on the outcome.
-In order to conduct a repeatable drop testing, the following considerations should be taken into account:

 • Training of test operators needs to be consistent and documented.
 As the operator has a large impact on the outcome, you want to ensure the training program mitigates variability of the operator.
 This is ensured through a robust Quality Management System and Test Method Validation program.